jbodek/UX-UI-Design/Figma/by (desktop)/README.md

-"by" to sklepowa aplikacja desktopowa. / "by" is a desktop shop application.
+"by" to sklepowa aplikacja desktopowa. / "by" is a store-based desktop application.